determine whether consumer products involved in accidents were defective, in regard to safety, in:

 << click for a description of the typical activities and work performed

-over 175 incidents involving mechanical consumer products and industrial and commercial equipment have been investigated and reconstructed as part of the forensic engineering work during the last 30 years
+over 175 incidents (number worked as of a count in 2007) involving mechanical consumer products and industrial and commercial equipment have been investigated and reconstructed as part of the forensic engineering work during the last 35 years

 << click for examples of Consumer Products analyzed

 Our Work with Consumer Products includes the investigation and reconstruction of accidents associated with these products, and the investigation and engineering analysis of operation and/or failure of the involved product, when either occurs.

 Our work includes assessment of the activities of the persons involved in the accident as these activities relate to the product involved.
 Engineering analysis of the design, construction, and assembly of the involved product is included in our work.
 In particular we assess and evaluate the conformance of the equipment to the requirements of Safety Design principles and the applicable Codes, Standards and Recommended Practices.
 We determine the requirements for the presence of safety features including Safeguards (such as mechanical guards and instrumentation) and Warnings, and determine whether the required safety features were in place and performing properly at the time of the subject accident.

 Our work includes assessment of the operation of the involved product, particularly as it relates to safety and the accident events, both as a result of the accident events and as the cause of accident events, when either, or both, is the case.

 Our engineering analyses of consumer products cover mechanical failure, safety designand safety features.
 Safety features analyzed include safeguards (such as mechanical guards and instrumentation) and warnings.
 These analyses are for the purpose of determining the safety of these products, and if they are unsafe, the source of this defect.
 Our engineering analyses are discussed further in 'Our Engineering Analysis' below.
 Also see 'Typical Work' below for other activities typically involved in our work.
 Click on the red underlined words in this website to link to the sections named.